One king’s fall gives reign to another.

-It is at this point that Nudderbudder slowly gazes up through the tree and sees the makings of a nest, supported by crossed branches suspended over the base of the hollow.
+It is at this point that Nudderbudder slowly gazes up into the tree and sees the makings of a nest supported by crossed branches suspended over the base of the hollow.
 He almost growls out of fear and fear alone – almost – but in doing so he’d wake the owl, and that cannot happen.
 It may be day, but an owl disturbed is a hungry owl indeed, and a fearsome one at that.
 Slowly, soundlessly, moving like a puma in the night, Nudderbudder creeps out of the owl’s hollow and scurries down the tree.

 Up in his sanctum, Lúaloch closes first one eye, and then when the sound of the intruder climbing down the tree dissipates into silence, he closes the other and drifts peacefully back to sleep.